Transport

 mark the site of Plas Cwmorthin - the Rhosydd manager's house.
 The

-remains of the dressing shed in the foreground is that of Conglog quarry
+remains of the dressing shed in the centre is that of Conglog quarry

 and the pillars of the launder which carried water to its wheel can be